datacentricdesign/dcd-box/README.md

 cd dcd-hub
 ```

-Copy and adapt the config with nano.
+Copy and adapt the config with nano: change the host with your domain,
+and choose secrets for all 'SECRET-TO-CHANGE' mention.

 ```shell script
 cp config/default.env .env